pallavithanikonda/CoreJava/README.md

 # CoreJava
-Repository of Core java practice
+Repository of Core java practice -by pallavi